artsy/artsy.github.io/_posts/2019-04-07-how-did-artsy-become-oss-by-default.markdown

 > "Artsy will stand behind your open source contributions as a team."

-> "Open Source will create more value, and it will positively impact our culture"
+> "Open Source will create more value, and it will positively impact our culture."

 ## 2016 - Web OSS by Default

-In 2016 we had really started to understand the differences in how we interact with the Open Source community:
+In 2016 we had really started to understand the differences in how we interact with the open source community:

 > ...and in over a year these expectations have been met.
 Some of our libraries have become big, and our apps have
 > received small feature PRs.
 We're pleasantly surprised when it happens, but we don't expect it.